dnanexus/dxfuse/README.md

 write(1, "\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0\0"..., 1024) = -1
 ```

 Ignoring the `FlushFile` op for empty files creates an edge case for creating empty files in dxfuse-mounted folders.
-For empty files, the empty part upload and `file-xxxx/close` are not called until the `ReleaseFileHandle` fuse operatioin is triggered by the kernel when the last open file descriptor for a given file has been closed.
+For empty files, the empty part upload and `file-xxxx/close` are not called until the `ReleaseFileHandle` fuse operation is triggered by the kernel when the last open file descriptor for a given file has been closed.
 The downside of this behavior is that the dxfuse client application creating the empty file is unable to catch errors that may happen during `file-xxxxx/close` API call as it does for non-empty files closed via `FlushFile` fuse operation triggered by application's call to `close(3)`.

 ### File closing error checking